 Welcome New Residents, Watch Where You Step!

 Today is the day that new resident physicians begin their training all across the United States.
 Today, our future family physicians and pediatricians, neurosurgeons and emergency physicians, plastic surgeons and laser tattoo removal specialists (OK, not really a specialty, just a side-line) will begin learning how to be physicians, having completed four years of expensive college and four years of even more expensive medical school.
-Anxiety-filled and debt-ridden, they will embark on four to seven (or even more) years of training to make them knowledgeable, technically proficient physicians.
+Extraordinarily well educated, driven, disciplined, anxiety-filled and debt-ridden, they will embark on four to seven (or even more) years of training to make them into practicing, life-saving, life improving physicians.

 I will occasionally wax poetic and philosophical for their benefit.
 But not today.
 Today there are practical matters.
 Today I want to give them a few pointers, to ease their transition into the maelstrom of post-graduate medical training.

 1) Any flat surface that holds still, is free of gross body fluids and not used as a walk-way or cook-top will serve for a quick nap.
 Practice sleeping in odd positions: sitting upright, reclining at various angles, lying sideways, lying next to your untouched food or with your head cradled in your hands.